censorship-no-archive/ceno1/ceno-reader/docs/rss-feeds.md

 2. `description`
 3. `link`

-### Double-Insertion Prevention

-In order to avoid accidentally reinserting an article that has not been updated after restarting the Reader software, a small SQLite database is managed which contains the URLs of RSS feeds being followed as well as some basic information about individual items.
-This includes information such as the item's title, the corresponding feed's URL, as well as if and when the particular article linked to by the RSS item has been inserted into the distributed storage medium.

 ### Bundles and Insertion

 The CENO Reader does not reproduce any solutions that are already present in the CENO software.